No search results..

 Always Fun!

-Adult Theater Camp
+Adult Theater Camp–

-September 8th through 17th, 1-3:30pm on Tuesdays, Wednesdays and Thursdays, with Lois Pernice
+1-3:30pm on Tuesdays, Wednesdays and Thursdays, with Lois Pernice

 Play readings, Theater games and skits, character development, and anything that interests you about what it is like being and actor!
 Talk to Lois at: loispernice@gmail.com .

-Coastal Maine: Midcoast Plein Air Artists – Sept 11th -13th, 2026
+Coastal Maine: Midcoast Plein Air Artists – September 11th -13th, 2026

 Opening celebration, Friday Sept 11th, 5-7pm, refreshments served.